Bluffton IT Support Guide

 • Will support include strategic planning or simply maintenance?

-These questions are a good starting place – but they’re still only a start.
-So, again, the cost of your business’s IT support can vary greatly.
+These questions are a good place to start – but they’re still only a start.
+Again, the cost of your business’s IT support can vary greatly.
 If you want a more meaningful idea of what IT support might cost in your context, your best bet is to get a free consultation.

-How Should Charlotte Businesses Set an IT Budget?
+How Should Bluffton Businesses Set an IT Budget?

 First, to understand how to set a budget, it helps to frame things in a proper light: your IT budget is an investment, not just an expense.

-That distinction is important, because it’s tempting to view expenditures in the short term, without factoring return on investment into the equation.
-But that’s shortsighted, and ultimately inaccurate, because it doesn’t capture true value.
+That distinction is an important one.
+It’s tempting to view expenditures through a short-term lens, without factoring return on investment into the equation.
+But that’s shortsighted, and ultimately inaccurate, because it doesn’t capture the true value of IT.

-Better IT can increase productivity and minimize downtime.
+Better IT can minimize downtime and increase productivity.
 It can give you operational advantages on your competition.
 For most businesses, it’s quite literally the way that work happens.

 The next question is: how do you make it a good one?